svalio/atlassian-connect-express-encryption/README.md

 To get this functionality, you will need to:

+* Install [ngrok](https://ngrok.com/): `npm install --save-dev ngrok`,
 * Create a file called `credentials.json`,
 * Copy and paste the contents of [this file](https://bitbucket.org/atlassian/atlassian-connect-express-template/src/master/credentials.json.sample),
 * Add `credentials.json` to the `.gitignore` file, and
 * Change the contents of the file to contain the link to your Cloud Development environment, admin authentication, and product

-ACE will now read this file and automatically create an [ngrok](https://ngrok.com/) tunnel, and register your add-on on your development instance.
+ACE will now read this file and automatically create an ngrok tunnel, and register your add-on on your development instance.

 ### Configuration